EddieAbbondanzio/eddieabbondanz.io/content/app/detailingarsenal/index.md

 title: "Detailing Arsenal"
 description: "Scheduling software for auto detailers"
 featuredImage: "/app/detailingarsenal/images/hero.png"
-weight: 1
+weight: 2
 ---

-Detailing Arsenal is a SaaS (software as a service) for managing and scheduling appointments for auto detailers.
+[Detailing Arsenal](https://github.com/EddieAbbondanzio/detailingarsenal.com) is a SaaS (software as a service) for managing and scheduling appointments for auto detailers.
 Users can create, update, or delete appointments, along with the ability to view stats about time, services, and revenue.
 The app is focused towards auto detailing as the industry has some unique requirements such as vehicle check-in inspections and more that generic scheduling apps didn't offer.

 ## Features